SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 ### When running game you see in browser console an error with: `Assertion failed` relating to a compression method and `file needs to be forced to use zlib compression`

-This can happen if you have PAK file compression format set to **Oodle**.
-This HTML5 plugin requires you to use **Zlib** compression.
-You can change this as follows:

-Project Settings -> Packaging -> Pak File Compression Format(s): Change this from **Oodle** to **Zlib**
+This can happen if you have both the **Project Settings -> Packaging -> Pak File Compression Format(s)** set to **Oodle** (this is the default in UE4.27) and **Project Settings -> Packaging -> Use this Compression Format not hardware override** enabled (this is _not_ the default so could be a problem if your project had it enabled).

-NOTE: This is an advanced setting so you need to click the down arrow to unhide the setting.
+NOTE: These are advanced settings so you need to click the down arrow to unhide the settings.

+The HTML5 platform currently needs the PAK files using **Zlib** compression so is relying on a "hardware override" to Zlib.

+You should disable **Use this Compression Format not hardware override** to ensure the "hardware override" for HTML5 (Zlib) gets picked up.

+Alternatively, as a final resort, you can just set **Project Settings -> Packaging -> Pak File Compression Format(s)** to **Zlib**

-Once you have done this you can package the project again as HTML5 and see if the issue is fixed.
+Once you have done either of the above you can package the project again as HTML5 and see if the issue is fixed.
 You may need to to clear the IndexedDB and/or browser cache so you get the newly generated PAK file.

 ## Troubleshooting - Legacy

 These are issues that existed in older versions of the fork which you should hopefully be able to avoid by using the latest version.

+### When packaging HTML5 you see: `error CS1519: Invalid token '(' in class, struct, or interface member declaration`

+_Note: This may have been fixed in upstream as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/4a04c0552d6fcdd3d667b37ee9dbbb9e84e562bc) - update to the latest version of the fork to hopefully avoid this issue_

+If you see this when trying to package for HTML5 then in Visual Studio CTRL-Click these:
+- AutomationTool
+- AutomationToolLauncher
+- HTML5LaunchHelper
+- UnrealBuildTool

+Then do **Right Click -> Rebuild Selection** to force rebuild the .NET programs.
+Seems to fix the issue (try packaging again and you shouldn't see the error).

+### When compiling, you see: `Detected compiler newer than Visual Studio XXXX, please update min version checking`

+_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/66aee96af0c6e7a6c3bcb78d27a16760b9239744) - update to the latest version of the fork avoid this issue_

+XXXX is just whatever version of Visual Studio the branch was last successfully tested with.
+This can appear if you are using an even more recent version of Visual Studio e.g. 2022 latest releases.
+It is just a warning and shouldn't cause any issues as VS2022 seems to be able to build the engine fine.

 ### When running `Setup.bat` you see a `403` `Forbidden` error or similar

-_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3e7742c5300a07e2122ffd4c1bbebfa6cde97f7d) - update to the latest version of the fork avoid this issue_
+_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/20b9c4c6eb68fbb1105a1d4541d6ff9f9b1d339a) - update to the latest version of the fork avoid this issue_

+There was a problem with old crypto/TLS versions.
+To resolve this [flags were added](https://github.com/SpeculativeCoder/UnrealEngine/commit/20b9c4c6eb68fbb1105a1d4541d6ff9f9b1d339a#diff-de7b562e658c9e7ce9bc7f7c588ee923d14d5ef6360807dc9b994aeffea88a27) to GitDependencies.exe.config to allow it to use newer crypto/TLS.
+This should help avoid download problems during Setup.bat step.
+See https://learn.microsoft.com/en-us/dotnet/framework/network-programming/tls for more info on these flags.

-Older versions of the fork did not have a fix Epic put out for the Commit.gitdeps.xml file.
+Also, much older versions of the fork (prior to [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3e7742c5300a07e2122ffd4c1bbebfa6cde97f7d)) did not have a fix Epic put out for the Commit.gitdeps.xml file.
 Either use the latest version of the fork or, per per an [announcement from Epic Games](https://forums.unrealengine.com/t/upcoming-disruption-of-service-impacting-unreal-engine-users-on-github/1155880), you will need to replace the `Commit.gitdeps.xml` in the `Engine/Build` folder with a version newly provided by Epic depending on the engine version you are using.
 You can download the latest Commit.gitdeps.xml from the *Assets* section of the relevant Unreal Engine release below and replace the file in your `Engine/Build` folder with it:
 - https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.2-release if you are using 4.27 ES3 (WebGL 2) branch
 - https://github.com/EpicGames/UnrealEngine/releases/tag/4.24.3-release if you are using 4.24 ES2 (WebGL 1) branch